WWW UBO

 ... or here in the Arctic, where the wind sweeps a fine cloud of powdered snow down icy slopes to settle on the surface of bright blue pools of crystal brine, ringed with frost.

-For a moment all is still then a dark shape from below comes rushing upwards, bobbing violently to the surface and spitting a huge plume of brackish water into the air.
+For a moment all is still.
+Then a dark shape from below comes rushing upwards, bobbing violently to the surface and spitting a huge plume of brackish water into the air.
 This is our Moroccan Dancing Mole again, still no closer to the off licence.
 Maybe it should have turned left at that last boulder, it thinks as it glances round in dismay and shivers.

 It treads water for a little while, hoping that one of the locals will come along so that it can ask directions, but after a few short minutes it decides that it's just a bit too nippy round here.
 It'll catch its death if it hangs about any longer, so it fixes on a likely direction, takes a deep breath, puffs out its fat furry cheeks and disappears back below the surface with a wet plop.